 Shelf Life Program

-Items having a specific shelf life will be assigned and tagged with a control number as part of the Shelf Life Item tag (Form AA-SLI), and be listed in the Shelf Life Log, which will be kept by the Quality Assurance Manager.
-The expiration date and the control number will be clearly marked on Form AA-SLI (Shelf Life Item), and placed on each item, (a sample of this form is found in the Forms Manual).
+Items having a specific shelf life will be assigned and tagged with a control number as part of the Shelf Life Item tag (Form AT-SLI), and be listed in the Shelf Life Log, which will be kept by the Quality Assurance Manager.
+The expiration date and the control number will be clearly marked on Form AT-SLI (Shelf Life Item), and placed on each item, (a sample of this form is found in the Forms Manual).

 The Quality Assurance Manager will review the Shelf Life Log monthly.
 Any items that will expire during the next month will be re-ordered, if deemed necessary, and any expired items shall be removed from stock.